DyadkinMaxim/Insurance/README.md

     - Add all Regions from uploaded CSV
     - Delete Region
   - Audit subsystem.
 Premium, TypeClass and Region have createdOn and updatedOn fields.
 It may be useful as this history stores in the database
+  - Security subsystem.
+TypeClass and Region seem to be sensitive data(also they have modification methods), so API-KEY authentification enabled for Management service

 ## Softwares Pre-requisite
   - Java 11